 Gay Playa del Carmen – A Top Gay Travel Destination in Mexico

-Overview – An increasingly popular gay travel and retirement destination, Playa del Carmen, or simply Playa as it’s known locally, attracts LGBT+ from around the world with its stunning beaches and incredible gay nightlife.
+Overview – An increasingly popular gay travel and retirement destination, Playa del Carmen, attracts LGBTQ+ from around the world with its stunning beaches and incredible gay nightlife.
 Playa also hosts Arena, Mexico’s biggest gay and lesbian dance music festival, in February.
 It’s a hugely popular time to come to Playa as is the growing Playa Pride in June.

 Top 10 Things to Do in Playa del Carmen

-Hit the beach -Head straight to Mamitas Beach Club to hire loungers and an umbrella or layout your own towel just north of Mamitas on the stretch of sand most popular with the LGBT community.
+Hit the beach -Head straight to Mamitas Beach Club to hire loungers and an umbrella or lay out your own towel just north of Mamitas on the stretch of sand most popular with the LGBTQ+ community.

 Stroll Fifth Avenue -Take a walk down the most famous street in Playa.
 This pedestrian only zone is lined with shops, restaurants, bars, and of course, colorful street performers of all kinds.